AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 To add or edit content in a channel, follow the steps below:

 1. Select the channel that you want to edit (as shown in the figure above).
-1. Click **Edit** from the top-left corner of the action bar so you can edit the channel properties.
+1. Select **Edit** from the top-left corner of the action bar so you can edit the channel properties.
 The editor opens that lets you add assets/components to your channel that you want to publish.

 >[!NOTE]
 >You can add components to your channel.
 See **[Adding Components to a Channel](adding-components-to-a-channel.md)** for more details.